capstone-by-group-5/activity-recognition-health-ai/README.md

-# activity-recognition-health-ai
-Human Activity Recognition (HAR) for Health Monitoring using wearable device data.
-This project applies machine learning (ML) and deep learning (DL) to classify human activities, aiding in fitness tracking and health analytics.
+# Human Activity Recognition for Health Monitoring Using Wearable Devices

+## 📌 Overview
+This project focuses on **Human Activity Recognition (HAR)** for **health monitoring** using wearable devices.
+It leverages **machine learning** and **deep learning** techniques to classify various human activities based on sensor data.

+## 🚀 Features
+- Data collection from wearable devices (accelerometer, gyroscope, etc.)
+- Preprocessing and feature engineering
+- Model training using machine learning/deep learning
+- Activity classification and real-time predictions
+- Potential applications in **health monitoring and fitness tracking**

+## 📂 Project Structure